DagstuhlEAS/rse-handbook/README.md

 # README

-I you are new here: *DON'T PANIC*. version control & a licence & giving/getting feedback
+If you are new here: *DON'T PANIC*. version control & a licence & giving/getting feedback

 ## How to read this handbook